Kurento/kurento/source/components/servers/kmf-media-connector.rst

 ``handler.port``
     The port that Kurento Media Server will use to connect to the proxy.
-    If not specified, the port 9999 will be used.
+    If not specified, the port 9900 will be used.

 ``oauthserver.url``
-    The url of the ouath service used to authenticate the client requests.
+    The url of the oauth service used to authenticate the client requests.
     The url ``http://cloud.lab.fi-ware.org`` is the official OAuth service in FI-WARE project.
 The empty URL can be used to allow all clients to use the proxy (that is, no authentication is enforced).
 If not specified,